rostilos/perspective-partytown/docs/reverse-proxy.md

 ref. <a href="https://partytown.builder.io/proxying-requests">From Docs</a>

-<h3>Example of a self-hosted reverse proxy on nginx to proxy such requests and add headers necessary for analytics ( or other functionality ) to work</h3>
+<h3>Example of a self-hosted reverse proxy on node.js to proxy such requests and add headers necessary for analytics ( or other functionality ) to work</h3>
 <p><strong>Important : this should only be used for testing purposes and a tool for local testing, not a production solution.</strong></p>

 <p>Starting nodejs reverse-proxy server</p>